Deciduous: Botany

 The beginnings of leaf drop starts when an abscission layer is formed between the leaf petiole and the stem.
 This layer is formed in the spring during active new growth of the leaf; it consists of layers of cells that can separate from each other.
 The cells are sensitive to a plant hormone called auxin that is produced by the leaf and other parts of the plant.
 When auxin coming from the leaf is produced at a rate consistent with that from the body of the plant, the cells of the abscission layer remain connected; in autumn, or when under stress, the auxin flow from the leaf decreases or stops, triggering cellular elongation within the abscission layer.
-The elongation of these cells break the connection between the different cell layers, allowing the leaf to break away from the plant.
+The elongation of these cells breaks the connection between the different cell layers, allowing the leaf to break away from the plant.
 It also forms a layer that seals the break, so the plant does not lose sap.

 Some trees, particularly oaks and beeches, exhibit a behavior known as "marcescence" whereby dead leaves are not shed in the fall and remain on the tree until being blown off by the weather.
 This is caused by incomplete development of the abscission layer.
 It is mainly seen in the seedling and sapling stage, although mature trees may have marcescence of leaves on the lower branches.

 A number of deciduous plants remove nitrogen and carbon from the foliage before they are shed and store them in the form of proteins in the vacuoles of parenchyma cells in the roots and the inner bark.
 In the spring, these proteins are used as a nitrogen source during the growth of new leaves or flowers.